 On the edge of extinction

-A recent estimate of the Māui dolphin population indicated that just 55 individuals over one year of age remain.
+A recent estimate of the Māui dolphin population indicated that approximately 55 individuals over one year of age remain.

 Recent studies suggest the number of Māui dolphin has reduced since earlier surveys and may still be declining.